 File your Washington Application for State Financial Aid (WASFA) yearly.

 Financial aid, through state and institutional funds, may be available to students who are not eligible for federal aid because of immigration status.
-If your status is undocumented, DACA recipient, or other select non-citizen, complete a WASFA between October 1 and by the UW’s priority filing date of January 15 to be considered for financial aid for the next school year.
+If your status is undocumented, DACA recipient, or other select non-citizen, complete a WASFA between October 1 and by the UW’s priority filing date to be considered for financial aid for the next school year.
 This is a yearly application process that must be completed each year you are attending the UW.
 If you have already filed a FAFSA for the same academic year, it is not necessary to also file a WASFA.
 However, you must contact the financial aid office to ensure your Free Aid Application for Federal Student Aid (FAFSA) is reviewed.

 If you file your financial aid application after the UW’s priority filing date, you are a late applicant and can only be considered for limited types of aid.
 If there were special circumstances that prevented you from filing your financial aid application on-time, or if you have any questions regarding the financial aid application process, please contact the Office of Student Financial Aid to speak with a counselor.
 We will do our best to provide assistance.